About Blackrock Bowling & Tennis Club

 Or contact the Club and we can forward a copy to you.
-We welcome all membership enquiries.
-So if you are a tennis player, or a bowler, or indeed a complete novice to either sports, we look forward to showing you around our club.
-Interested in joining?
-Download the application form here.
-OR contact the Club & we will forward an application form to you.
+We welcome all membership enquiries, so if you are a tennis player, bowler or a complete novice to either sports, we look forward to showing you around the Club.

 Tennis Section – Both the Senior & Junior Tennis sections of the club are now full to capacity.
 Applications for tennis membership for 2019 are now being accepted.
 There is already a waiting list in place.
 We normally take in a further 30-35 new senior and junior members annually so chances of success are good.
 Playing and attending club coaching is for members only, as non members are not covered by the necessary club insurance.
 Junior coaching is also available to members only.
 Junior applications (under the age of 14) must be associated with an existing or new Senior member.
 A complete set of rules is available on request.

 Bowling Section – Membership of our Bowling Section is currently OPEN and we are running a limited introductory offer to join our Bowling section for €110 +€70 bar voucher.
 We welcome new members from beginners to experienced players.